DevKarl/Advanced-Task-Planner/README.md

 - implement typescript or next.js for SSR for certain parts(overkill?)

-Key takeaways - react concepts, architecture etc:
+Key takeaways - react concepts:
-- Reusable components (modal, UI with card, btns etc.)
+- Reusable Modal component with dynamic size and button props
-- Error boundary
+- Error boundary triggering different error messages
-- Memoization
+- Sort during changes (re-renders on each task change), no need to turn OFF and back ON
+    - required big refactor: replaced index with key prop everywhere
-- Dynamic CSS styling (word-break )
+- Dynamic CSS styling (word-break vs break all)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).